Andrew

 Andrew Wilkins

-He has written articles and lectured on various aspects of criminal law.
+He has written articles and lectured on various aspects of criminal law, and has been the Head of the Criminal Team since 2022.

 Education